achawathe/Banking-project-springboot/README.md

 ![img_19.png](img_19.png)

-21. In the case of an invalid transaction the following will occur:
+21. In the case of an invalid account given, the following will occur:

 ![img_20.png](img_20.png)
 22. You can provide a unique name for the user, no id and a valid balance, and a new account linked to the user with the same name will be created (see assumptions for why):

 ![img_22.png](img_22.png)

 (ID is different because I switched to Postgres for the next demonstration)

 23. When opening an account, it will get logged in the transaction database as an opening.
 It will include account to, account from and the amount (opening initial balance), as well as Ids that reference the correct user (see assumptions) and the correct accounts as well:

 ![img_24.png](img_24.png)